JamesTheGiblet/Coddy-V2/Coddy/roadmap.md

 * **My Evaluation:** The need for these tests is critical.
 The purpose is to ensure Coddy's core functionality is reliably exposed via an API and can be easily deployed.
 This phase transitions Coddy from a standalone application to a scalable service, making foundational API stability and containerization crucial for future growth and cloud deployment.

 ---
+##### REVIEW #####
 ### Phase 13: 💻 The Environment Integrator (IDE & Shell)

 **Goal:** Deepen Coddy’s integration with developer environments by providing seamless access to its features within IDEs and shells.
-**Success:** Users can invoke Giblet commands directly from VS Code, use convenient shell shortcuts, and benefit from proactive suggestions triggered by file changes, resulting in a smoother, more context-aware development workflow.
+**Success:** Users can invoke Coddy commands directly from VS Code, use convenient shell shortcuts, and benefit from proactive suggestions triggered by file changes, resulting in a smoother, more context-aware development workflow.

 **Tasks:**